Shoot Many Robots: Gameplay

-Robots will drop nuts after dying; this is the game's currency which can be used to buy new equipment.
-Sometimes robots or special boxes will drop crates that contain tickets with which to purchase new equipment, or a large quantity of nuts.
+Robots drop nuts after dying; this is the game's currency used to buy new equipment.
+Sometimes robots or special boxes drop crates that contain tickets with which to purchase new equipment, or a large quantity of nuts.
 These rewards are tied to a player and can only be picked up by that player.
-Additionally, power-ups may be dropped by the robots, some giving temporary boosts like extra speed or attack damage, while others restore beer or special ammo.
-Killing each robot also boosts the player's experience level, which affects what equipment the player will have access to.
+Additionally, power-ups may be dropped by the robots which can be picked up by any player, some giving temporary boosts like extra speed or attack damage, while others restore beer or special ammo.
+Killing each robot also boosts the player's experience level, which affects what equipment the player has access to.

-After completing a level, the players are rated on a star-based scoring system based on the number of nuts collected.
+After completing a level, the players are rated with a star-based scoring system based on the number of nuts collected.
 To boost their score, players can chain robot kills together to increase a scoring multiplier up to 5x, though players must continue to kill robots to maintain this.
-The total cumulative stars that a player has earned will influence which levels the player has access too.
-Players are rewarded with additional nuts based on their relative performance.
-Once back in the RV, the players can then proceed to use the nuts to purchase equipment that they have obtained a ticket for and within their experience level.
+The total cumulative stars that a player has earned influences which levels the player has access to.
+Additional nuts are awarded based on relative performance.
+Once back in the RV, players can use nuts to purchase equipment that they have obtained a ticket for and within their experience level.

-The game supports co-operative play between two and four players.
-Individual player characters are identified by unique colors to distinguish them from others.